sasij/Etsy-Blur-List-effect-for-Android/README.md

 I like the Etsy app and I tried develop a similar effect to its blur-parallax effect when you enter in the detailed item view.
 I started my project when I read the Nicolas Pomepuy's post you can read [here](http://nicolaspomepuy.fr/blur-effect-for-android-design/).

-Also, I recorded a video you can wath [here](http://youtu.be/vf2K-W2hQlE)
+Also, I recorded a video that you can wath [here](http://youtu.be/vf2K-W2hQlE)

 ##Usage